 If you wish to have the incident criminally investigated, contact local police in the city where the assault occurred.
 The Title IX Coordinator is available to accompany you when making such reports, if desired.

 • Pursue resolution by the University

 • Initiate a civil process against the respondent party

 If you want to preserve your right to confidentiality, contact the University Chaplain and/or a therapist in the Counseling Center.

-If you want to learn more about the Title IX policy and procedures, the Title IX Coordinator or Deputy Coordinators can assist you.
+If you want to learn more about the Title IX policy and procedures, the Title IX Coordinator can assist you.
 Please be aware that reporting a specific incident to most University personnel (other than the Chaplain or a Counseling Center therapist) may obligate that person to tell someone about your report.

 A complaint can be from an anyone—including a student, staff, faculty member or visitor—who has experienced sexual harassment, sexual battery, sexual assault or rape, or has faced retaliation for speaking out about sexual misconduct issues.
 Complainants can be named or anonymous, and they can provide few or many details about the incident.

 Any University employee (except the Chaplain or Counseling Center therapists) must report an incident of sexual assault or misconduct to the Title IX Coordinator.
 The University has a duty to investigate and respond to the report.